E. C. Matthews

-Elbert Clark Matthews (born October 3, 1995) is an American professional basketball player who plays for Sheffield Sharks of the Super League Basketball (SLB).
-He played college basketball for the Rhode Island Rams where he was a Second-team All-Atlantic 10 in 2015.
+Elbert Clark Matthews (born October 3, 1995) is an American professional basketball player who plays for KK Feniks 2010 Skopje of the Macedonian Prva Liga.
+He played college basketball for the Rhode Island Rams, with whom he was a Second-team All-Atlantic 10 in 2015.

 High school career

 He was born in Detroit, Michigan and attended Romulus High School where he played for head coach Nate Oats.
 As a senior, Matthews averaged 17.5 points, 7.2 rebounds, and 2.5 assists per game and led Romulus to a state title.
 He was a 4 star recruit who committed to Rhode Island.

 College career

 As a freshman, Matthews averaged 14.3 points per game and was named A-10 rookie of the year.
 He increased his points production to 16.9 per game as a sophomore and led Rhode Island to the NIT.
 He was named to the Second Team All-Atlantic 10.
 In his junior season, he suffered a season-ending injury to his right knee in the first game.
 He credits the injury for teaching him how to live in the moment.

 As a redshirt junior, he was named to the Third Team All-Atlantic 10.
 Matthews averaged 14.9 points and 4.3 rebounds per game and was Most Outstanding Player of the A-10 tournament after leading Rhode Island to a title.
 In November 2017, he fractured his wrist and missed several games.
 He repeated on the Third Team All-Atlantic 10 as a senior.
 He led the Rams to an NCAA Tournament appearance and averaged 13.1 points per game.
 Matthews scored 23 points in his season-ending loss to Duke in the NCAA Tournament.